The Seventh Sunday of Easter

 In union, O Lord, with your faithful people at every altar of your Church, where the Holy Eucharist is now being celebrated, I desire to offer to you praise and thanksgiving.
 I remember your death, Lord Christ; I proclaim your resurrection; I await your coming in glory.
 Since I cannot receive you today in the Sacrament of your Body and Blood, I beseech you to come spiritually into my heart.
 Cleanse and strengthen me with your grace, Lord Jesus, and let me never be separated from you.
 May I live in you, and you in me, in this life and in the life to come.
 Amen.

 If you have special prayer requests, our Intercessors are available to pray for you at any time.
-You may send prayer requests to [email protected] or to [email protected].
+You may send prayer requests to helen@grace-episcopal.org or to office@grace-epsicopal.org.
 Our intercessors are ready to pray with you for whatever needs you have in this time.

 Post-Communion Prayer